 Short-term fellowships are generally restricted to postdoctoral scholars, PhD candidates, or holders of other terminal degrees who live and work outside of the Chicago Metro area.
 Most fellowships require residency at the Newberry and are intended to support scholarly research.
 Additionally, applicants must have a specific need for Newberry collection.
-These fellowships require residency at the Newberry, unless otherwise noted.
+Unless otherwise noted, these fellowships require residency at the Newberry.
 Some fellowships are open to other categories of applicants and Chicago residents.
-Please read the following descriptions carefully for the eligibility restrictions on particular fellowships and refer to Eligibility and Application Information.
+Please refer to Eligibility and Application Information and read the following descriptions carefully for the eligibility restrictions on particular fellowships.
 The tenure of short-term fellowships is one continuous month, unless otherwise noted.
 Scholars who have an extensive need for use of the collections may request two months of fellowship support.
 The award is $2,500 per month unless otherwise noted.